-Ziegler rugs in many colors and patterns
+Ziegler rugs in many colours and patterns

-Newer Ziegler models are still oriented toward the old Persian models but reinterpret the patterns completely anew, creating modern and inspired designs.
-Ziegler carpets can be ideally combined with almost any home décor due to their variety of patterns and the carpet’s own combination of oriental elements with a modern style.
+Newer Ziegler models are still oriented toward the old Persian models but reinterpret the patterns completely anew creating modern and inspired designs.
+Ziegler carpets can be combined ideally with almost any home décor due to their variety of patterns and the carpet’s own combination of oriental elements with a modern style.

 Knot count determines the carpet’s value

 The knot count says a lot about the value of a rug.
 The denser the knots, the firmer and more durable the carpet.
 The more knots a carpet has, the more precious it will be.
 Mid-fine knotted carpets attain a knot count of around 180,000 knots per square meter.
 This category includes most modern oriental rugs, but there are also particularly high-quality varieties with over 220,000 knots per square meter or more than a million, which are considered to be particularly fine, or even "extra-fine."
-These particularly high-quality oriental rugs especially enjoy large demand these days.
+These particularly high-quality oriental rugs especially enjoy large demand today.
 By contrast, carpets with far fewer knots per square meter, usually under 140,000, are considered rather coarse.
 The carpet’s pattern image will appear less clear, and the carpet is generally less firm.

 The right size for every need

 Ziegler carpets come virtually in all imaginable sizes, so there should be a suitable model for every décor.
 Small Ziegler rugs are less than one square meter in size.
 Large carpets, on the other hand, can range up to a total area of nearly 30 square meters.
 Whether you want to set individual accents in a smaller room or cover the floor of an entire room with a Ziegler carpet – the right Ziegler carpet will be available for almost every need.
-In addition to the Ziegler’s unobtrusive color scheme, which blends homogeneously with the individual furnishing style, the broad range of sizes also makes Ziegler carpets highly versatile in terms of their use.
+In addition to the Ziegler’s unobtrusive colour scheme, which blends homogeneously with any individual furnishing style, the broad range of sizes also makes Ziegler carpets highly versatile in terms of their use.

 Credible good quality during use

 Anyone looking at a Ziegler rug for the first time will believe that it is an especially old carpet.
 However, the antique and worn look is intentional and achieved naturally.
 New carpets are bleached in the sun and rubbed off with stones to wear the pile smooth.
-This gives the colors an antique touch.
+This gives the colours an antique touch.
 The unifying traits of all Ziegler carpets are their high quality while in use and their internationally recognized quality, which have remained intact to this day.

 Rugwell's dependable service